 Using a dining credit for breakfast usually means getting less than face value worth of food.
 Unless you are on the Deluxe plan, you also will only get enough dining credits for 2 meals, and 2 snack credits.
 This tends to leave breakfast alone and forgotten.

 Instead of skipping breakfast altogether, because you need that energy in the Parks, have a quick bite in your room through grocery delivery and have a snack-based breakfast.
 There are a ton of great “healthy” options available in the parks, as long as you are willing to wait until Park opening to eat.

 There are a handful of quick-service restaurants that call certain plates “a meal” but are considered a snack credit elsewhere – often in the same Park.
 We aren’t suggesting you look at every menu for every restaurant in each park before you head out… but it wouldn’t hurt.

 What counts as a snack?

 Snacks are designated by the DDP symbol on the menu.
-They tend to be single-portion healthy foods or splittable desserts.
 Most ice creams, pretzels, smoothies, coffee drinks, or “single-serve bakery items” count as snacks.

 Dining Plan Tips round-up